HashimThePassionate/javascript-mastery/05_arrays_and_objects/08_json/readme.md

 }
 ```

-## Converting Data to and from JSON
+## 🔄 Converting Data to and from JSON

-### JSON.stringify
+### 🖊️ JSON.stringify
-The `JSON.stringify` function converts a JavaScript value to a JSON-encoded string.
+The `JSON.stringify` function converts a JavaScript value into a JSON-encoded string.

 #### Example
 ```javascript